thclark/wagtail_references/README.md

 The following settings can be defined in your `SETTINGS.py`:

-- **WAGTAILREFERENCES_CONVERT_BIBTEX** (default: `True`) Strongly recommended!
-Before saving new records, `bibtexparser` is used to load, validate and homogenize the record, as well as to set its corresponding bibjson entry.
-Without it, records may not be valid bibtex, so turn this off only if you really understand what you're doing and why.
+- **WAGTAILREFERENCES_CONVERT_BIBTEX** (default: `False`) Before saving new records, the record will be homogenized to strict latex.
+This forces a conversion to unicode and, for example, adds braces to force capitalization.
 - **WAGTAILREFERENCES_ENABLE_UNICODE** (default: `True`) If enabled, items such as `"C{\"o}ze"` will be converted to their unicode equivalents.
 If you're using entries in a LaTeX rendering engine, this isn't necessary.
 If you're using them to rendering HTML (which you probably are, this is a web CMS after all), you probably want this.